 Do Food Cravings Mean You Have a Food Addiction?

-Today, when we are inundated with so much information about our many addictions to sugar, fat, etc., this is important to understand.
-Sometimes a craving is just a craving.
-That is, sometimes you just have a simply desire for a food that you happen to enjoy.
+Today, when we are inundated with so much information about our many addictions.
+We are told sugar is addictive or we have an addiciton to fat, carbohydrates, etc..
+It is important to understand that sometimes a craving is just a craving.
+That is, sometimes you just have a simple desire for a food that you happen to enjoy.

 Yes, food cravings do have to do with the brain, but being addicted to alcohol and quitting cold turkey can result in horrible withdrawal and even death.
 Detoxing from other drugs will cause similar suffering.
 Such a withdrawal does not seem likely for someone ‘addicted to chocolate.’